Lavington

 How does the suburb of Lavington compare to regional household patterns?

-Compared to Rest of NSW, the suburb of Lavington shows distinct household patterns.
+Compared to Regional NSW, the suburb of Lavington shows distinct household patterns.
 Lone person households are notably over-represented at 37.0% (versus 27.9% regionally).
 Conversely, family households are under-represented at 59.0% compared to the regional 68.8%.
 This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?